Summer Sports Camps on the North Fork

 Tennis camps

-Tennis camps are good for kids who want to spend most of the day focused on one sport.
-Both programs group campers by age and skill level, with options for beginners and more experienced players.
+Tennis camps are good for kids who want to focus on one sport.
+Both programs group campers by age and skill level, offering options for beginners and more experienced players.

 Future Stars Tennis in Westhampton Beach

-Future Stars Tennis Camp is held at Aspatuck Club in Westhampton Beach.
-Campers play on Har-Tru courts and spend the week practicing strokes, match play, and tournaments.
+Future Stars Tennis Camp takes place at Aspatuck Club in Westhampton Beach.
+Campers play on Har-Tru courts and spend the week practicing strokes, playing matches, and joining tournaments.

 SPORTIME Quogue Tennis Programs